boolean-uk/database-orm/README.md

 # Databases - ORM's using Prisma.js

 ## Learning Objectives
-- Use an ORM to implement a database design
+- Use an ORM to implement a database design.
-- Use an ORM to create data records in a database
+- Use an ORM to create data in a database.
+- Follow an iterative development workflow style.

 ## Setting up